hanfak/topics-to-learn/testing-reading-maintaining/technical-debt.md

 - technical debt accrues, if so is it done on purpose and accepted that we will have to handle the consequences
 - what can happen when developers do not factor their learning back in to their code as they're building it

+## Handling

+- Need to be mindful, know that debt is accruing and accepting the trade offs for doing it.

 ## Causes of technical debt